Missing data and bias in physics education research: A case for using multiple imputation: Methods

 The mean concept inventory scores represented the average value for each grade about which the models simulated the individual scores.
 To cover a broad range of performance levels, we built models for five different performance levels that were informed by the linear models from the three courses studied by \citet{Nissen2018b}.
 The models differ from the results in Table \ref{tab:linear models} because our goal was to cover a broad range of possible relationships rather than to replicate the relationships that we found.
-Table \ref{tab:modelparameters} contains the model parameters for the pretest model and the five posttest models.
-Only one model generated pretest scores for all courses and is shown in Equation 6.
+Table \ref{tab:modelparameters} contains the model parameters for the one pretest model and the five posttest models.
+Equation (6) shows the generalized equation that we used to calculate the mean score for each grade based on the models in Table \ref{tab:modelparameters}.
 We started with an \emph{average} model and modified it to create two high-performance models and two low-performance models by varying either the slope or the intercept in the model.
 The intercept established the mean concept inventory score for the subgroup that earned an F. The slope established the size of the difference between each grade.
 These five models covered a range of relationships to inform how varying the slope and intercept related to the bias introduced by using MI or complete-case analysis and to provide more robust and generalizable results.